1Password/op-vscode/CONTRIBUTING.md

 The above commands will only return linting reports.
 You can optionally attach the appropriate `--fix` / `--write` flag when running the commands, which will modify the files to fix issues that can be done so automatically.
 Some issues will need to be manually addressed.

-#### Pre-commit checks

-This project is set up to use [Husky](https://typicode.github.io/husky/), which allows us to hook into Git operations, and [lint-staged](https://www.npmjs.com/package/lint-staged), a way to run commands against globs of files staged in Git.

-When you run `git commit` Husky invokes its pre-commit hook, which runs lint-staged, resulting in all the above linter commands getting called with flags set to automatically fix issues.
-If the linters have issues that can't be automatically addressed the commit will be aborted, giving you a chance to manually fix things.
-The purpose of this is to enforce code consistency across the project.

-There may come a time when you need to skip these checks; to prevent the pre-commit hook from running add `--no-verify` to your commit command.

 ### Testing

 Code should be reasonably tested.
 We do not currently have any required coverage threshold, but if you are adding new or changing existing functionality you should consider writing/updating tests.